-In determining what part of a divisible offense a defendant was convicted of, the U.S. Supreme Court has held that the record of conviction which may be considered only includes "the terms of the charging document, the terms of a plea agreement or transcript of colloquy between judge and defendant in which the factual basis for the plea was confirmed by the defendant, or ... some comparable judicial record of this information."
+In determining what part of a divisible offense a defendant was convicted of, the U.S. Supreme Court has held that the record of conviction which may be considered only includes "the terms of the charging document, the terms of a plea agreement or transcript of colloquy between judge and defendant in which the factual basis for the plea was confirmed by the defendant, or some comparable judicial record of this information."
 Shepard v U.S. (2005) 544 US 13, 20, 161 L Ed 2d 205, 125 S Ct 1254.
-A "comparable judicial record" includes a minute order (U.S. v Snellenberger (9th Cir 2008) 548 F3d 699) and an abstract of judgment (Anaya-Ortiz v Mukasey (9th Cir 2009) 553 F3d 1266, 1273).
+A "comparable judicial record" includes a minute order.
+U.S. v Snellenberger (9th Cir 2008) 548 F3d 699.

-The Ninth Circuit had held that abstracts of judgment may only be used to establish the fact of a conviction, as opposed to the nature of a conviction.
-See U.S. v Navidad-Marcos (9th Cir 2004) 367 F3d 903, 908.
-A more recent decision relaxed this rule, holding that when the abstract of judgment "provides sufficient information to establish that [the defendant] was convicted of each element [of a removable offense], without reference to a charging document," the abstract alone can prove the nature of a conviction.
-Anaya-Ortiz v Mukasey (9th Cir 2009) 553 F3d 1266, 1273.
+The Ninth Circuit has held that abstracts of judgment may only be used to establish the fact of a conviction, as opposed to the nature of a conviction.
+See U.S. v Navidad-

+Marcos (9th Cir 2004) 367 F3d 903, 908.
 When a minute order of the entry of plea and the information are considered together, the critical phrase "as charged in the Information" must be used in the minute order to establish that the defendant necessarily pleaded guilty or no contest to the exact language of the complaint or information.
 U.S. v Vidal (9th Cir 2007) 504 F3d 1072, 1087.